Where the deceased does not leave a valid will

 If a person dies intestate leaving a spouse but no child(ren), the surviving spouse, as defined by the A&P Act (s 70J), takes the entire estate.

-Division 5, Part 1A of the A&P Act (ss 90Z–ZE A&P Act) details who is entitled to an intestate estate where the deceased had more than one spouse or domestic partner at the time of death.
+Division 5, Part 1A of the A&P Act (ss 90Z–ZE) details who is entitled to an intestate estate where the deceased had more than one spouse or domestic partner at the time of death.
+If there is a surviving spouse and children only of the relationship with the deceased, the deceased’s spouse takes the entire estate (s 70K A&P Act).
+If there is a surviving spouse and children, not only of the relationship with the surviving spouse but other children of the deceased by other persons than the deceased’s spouse, (s 90L A&P Act)

 - personal chattels;